PEO & EOR services in Belgium

 - Specific-assignment contracts do not specify the duration but describe the work that needs to be carried out by the employee, and it will end after the work has been completed.

-- Replacement contracts are created in the moment that a new employee is being hired in order to replace an existing one who is absent for a specific reason (e.g. maternity leave).
-This contract must contain the details and the responsibilities of the person that is being replaced, the reason of why he/she is being replaced and for how long.
+- Replacement contracts are created at the moment that a new employee is being hired in order to replace an existing one who is absent for a specific reason (e.g. maternity leave).
+This contract must contain the details and the responsibilities of the person who is being replaced, the reason why he/she is being replaced and for how long.
 The length of this contract can’t exceed two years.

 - Temporary contracts usually don’t last more than six months and are mainly common between individuals and temporary agencies.